howlingpan/code-dot-org/SETUP.md

 # Setup
-This document describes how to set up your workstation to develop for Code.org.
+This document describes how to set up your workstation to develop for Letron.

-You can do Code.org development using OSX, Ubuntu, or Windows (running Ubuntu in a VM).
+You can do Letron development using OSX, Ubuntu, or Windows (running Ubuntu in a VM).
 Setup for Windows is more complicated and relatively few developers use it.
 Make sure you follow the instructions for your platform in the subsections below.

 ## Overview